Chapter 4123-3 Claims Procedure

 The doctor’s report shall be filed with the bureau immediately upon its receipt.
 Failure of the employer to comply with this rule shall not delay further action in the claim, unless it is established that the omission was due to causes beyond the employer’s control.

 (6) Procedure for obtaining the deposition of an examining physician.
-Authority to allow the taking of such depositions is within the exclusive jurisdiction of the industrial commission.
+Authority to allow depositions is within the exclusive jurisdiction of the industrial commission.
 Any such request, if filed with the bureau, shall be referred, forthwith, to the industrial commission for further consideration.

 (1) Unless required by law or by the circumstances of the claim, the claim shall be adjudicated without a formal hearing.

-(2) Uncertified claims and disputed or contested claims shall be set for a formal (public) hearing on the question of original allowance before the district hearing officers.
-A “disputed or contested claim,” as used herein, means a claim the validity of which as an industrial claim is questioned by the employer, the bureau or by the industrial commission.
-No claim shall be regarded by the bureau as a contested or disputed claim requiring a formal (public) hearing, solely by reason of incomplete information unless every effort has been made to complete the record (see paragraph (F) of this rule).
+(2) Disputed or contested claims shall be set for a formal (public) hearing on the question of allowance before the district hearing officers.
+A "disputed or contested claim," as used herein, is where the employer or the claimant questions the decision of the bureau regarding a request for compensation or benefits.
+No claim shall be regarded as a contested or disputed claim requiring a formal (public) hearing, solely by reason of incomplete information unless every effort has been made to complete the record In the event the employer or claimant object to the decision of the bureau, such objection shall be made in writing with rationale and supporting evidence, as appropriate.

-(6) The administrator or his designee may appear at such hearings to represent the interest of the state insurance fund and/or the surplus fund, as the case may be.
+(3) The administrator or his or her designee may appear at such hearings to represent the interest of the state insurance fund and/or the surplus fund.

-(8) The bureau shall make payment on orders of the commission, the regional boards of review and district or staff hearing officers in accordance with law and rules of the bureau and the industrial commission.
+(4) The bureau shall make payment on orders of the commission, and district or staff hearing officers in accordance with law and rules of the bureau and the industrial commission.

-(9) If the administrator or his designee is of the opinion that an emergency exists which requires an immediate hearing of a claim, he may request an emergency hearing.
-“Emergency,” as used herein, means a sudden, generally unexpected occurrence or set of circumstances demanding immediate action.
-Such request shall be made in accordance with the rule of the industrial commission on emergency hearings (rule 4121-3-30 of the Administrative Code).
+(5) If the administrator or his or her designee is of the opinion that an emergency exists which requires an immediate hearing of a claim, he or she may request an emergency hearing.
+"Emergency," as used herein, means a sudden, generally unexpected occurrence or set of circumstances demanding immediate action.
+Such request shall be made in accordance with the rule of the industrial commission on emergency hearings as defined in rule 4121-3-30 of the Administrative Code.

 (E) Representation of claimants and employers before the bureau.
 Representation of claimants and employers before the bureau is a matter of individual free choice.
 The bureau does not require representation nor does it prohibit it.
 No one other than an attorney at law, authorized to practice in the state of Ohio, shall be permitted to represent claimants for a fee before the bureau.

-(4) The new evidence shall be made a part of the claim file to be considered by the bureau when the determination is made on the issue pending before the bureau.
+The evidence shall be made a part of the claim file to be considered by the bureau when the determination is made on the issue pending before the bureau.

 (A) Compensation check issuance, delivery and endorsement.